core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |               responses for this request /           |             |
 |                               |                      |             |
 ~~~~~~~~~~~
-{: #workflow-example title="Workflow example with a forward-proxy"}
+{: #workflow-example title="Workflow Example with a Forward-Proxy"}

 # Reverse-Proxies # {#sec-reverse-proxies}